-- (i) Before receiving any applicant dossiers, the FAC develops a list of relevant criteria (based on the posted job notice, which itself should be based on the department's needs, and developed in collaboration between the department and the Dean's office) by which to rank/rate the applicants dossiers. - (ii) The FAC then receives all applicant dossiers.
-Its task is then to review, evaluate and rank the applicant dossiers based on the already developed criteria. - (iii) The FAC then long lists the applicants (a maximum of six [6] candidates). - (iv) The FAC can then perform preliminary telephone/skype interviews with the top ranked candidates from which it can choose up to three (3) top candidates for the full interview process to be conducted by the FAC.
+- (i) Before receiving any applicant dossiers, the FAC develops a list of relevant criteria (based on the posted job notice, which itself should be based on the department's needs, and developed in collaboration between the department and the Academic Dean's office) by which to rank/rate the applicants dossiers. - (ii) The FAC then receives all applicant dossiers.
+Its task is then to review, evaluate and rank the applicant dossiers based on the already developed criteria. - (iii) The FAC then long lists the applicants (a maximum of six [6] candidates).
+The Academic Dean will solicit five (5) letters of reference for each of the long listed candidates, using the list of referees provided with the candidate's application. - (iv) The FAC can then perform preliminary remote interviews using an appropriate communication platform with the top ranked candidates from which it can choose up to three (3) top candidates for the full interview process to be conducted by the FAC.
 All interview process and questions must be the same for all candidates.
 The FAC will be responsible for carrying the full interview and recommendation process.
-At the end of these processes the task of the FAC will be to rank candidates in order of preference, provide a shortlist of candidates and a written rationale to justify the order of the ranking to the Dean, together with the full applications of the candidates.
-The Dean may ask the Department to reconsider its short-list of candidates.
+At the end of these processes the task of the FAC will be to rank candidates in order of preference, provide a shortlist of candidates and a written rationale to justify the order of the ranking to the Academic Dean, together with the full applications of the candidates.
+The Academic Dean may ask the Department to reconsider its short-list of candidates.

-The Full Interview Process:
+(e) The Full Interview Process

-- (e) Visits by prospective faculty should be of sufficient duration to allow the candidate to meet as many of the faculty and of the student body as possible.
-The campus visit should include a scheduled formal presentation by the candidate to members of the student body and faculty.
-While more than one formal presentation may be required, at least one presentation must be a demonstration of teaching.
-The visiting candidate will meet formally with the CAO, the FAC and with the Union. - (f) Subsequent to the candidate's visit, the FAC will meet to assess the candidate(s) interviewed.
-The FAC will provide to the department and CAO an assessment of the each interviewed candidate's suitability in relation to the advertised position and the other interviewed applicants.
+If the FAC chooses to perform interviews of the short-list of candidates, the short-list shall undergo a full interview process which should be of sufficient duration to allow the candidate to meet as many of the faculty and of the student body as possible.
+The interview process should include scheduled formal presentations by the candidate to members of the student body and faculty.
+While more than one formal presentation may be required, at least one presentation must be a demonstration of instructing and another presentation must be a proposal for research.
+The candidate will meet formally with the Academic Dean, the FAC and with the Union.
+Where possible, the interview will be conducted in person and on campus.